 There is no need to book a club windsurf for use but please add your name on the booking sheet for attending the club.

-As with all sailing at present, there is no safety cover; assess the conditions.
+As with all sailing at present, there will be no safety cover most of the time; assess the conditions.
 Sail in less wind than you would normally be happy to sail in.
 This particularly applies to junior sailors who need supervision by their parents/guardians at all times whilst on the water.

 Recent RYA guidance now allows sailing double handed dinghies with members from different households with correct mitigation in place.